lm2r/lmrun/workspace/the-mesh/README.md

 ## Stateful and UI Servers
 - Access a UI: redirect the port, in this case Phoenix, to your local machine `ssh -L 6006:localhost:6006 main` and visit `localhost:6006` in your browser.
-- The above job has populated a LiveBench project in Phoenix.
-Besides telemetry dependencies (`arize` and `openinference`) installed in `monolithic-job.yaml` and the initialization injected from `sitecustomize.py`, the only required configuration is `PHOENIX_COLLECTOR_ENDPOINT`, which specifies the gRPC endpoint running on the main node: `http://main.default.svc.lm.run:4317`.
+- When it runs, `monolithic-job.yaml` populates a LiveBench project in Phoenix.
+Besides telemetry dependencies (`arize`, `openinference`) and the initialization injected from `sitecustomize.py`, the only required configuration is `PHOENIX_COLLECTOR_ENDPOINT`, which specifies the gRPC endpoint running on the main node: `http://main.default.svc.lm.run:4317`.
 - Stop the main node with `sky stop` if you'd like to preserve data at rest without having to back up.
 You could also run `rsync` from `~/.phoenix` to `/r2/` before shutting down and vice versa next time you need to load this data.

 > Any MLOps platform can be deployed on a VM and exposed to the mesh with a `--port` flag when setting up the K3s node.
 Clients connect to servers across the global and private LMRun mesh through a `*.svc.lm.run` URL.

-## Multicloud Mesh
+## Multicloud Integration
 *coming soon*